MrCoderKai/bash-beauty-guide/README.md

 Then, **zsh** would be the default termianl.

 # Install MacVim
 In [vim-beauty-guide](https://github.com/MrCoderKai/vim-beauty-guide), YouCompleteMe plugin is install for auto completion.
-And error, which is discussed in [issue 3271](https://github.com/Valloric/YouCompleteMe/issues/3271).
+And error, which is discussed in [issue 3271](https://github.com/Valloric/YouCompleteMe/issues/3271), will accur after setting **zsh** as the default terminal.
 To avoid this error, **MacVim** should be installed.

 1. Click [MacVim download link](https://macvim-dev.github.io/macvim/) to download **MacVim**;
 2. Double click **MacVim.dmg** to install **MacVim**.